substrate-system/baowser/README.md

 ### Verification (Client-side)

 The root hash is the only trusted input.
-The 32-byte hash is sufficient for incremental verification.
+This 32-byte hash is sufficient for incremental verification.
 At each chunk in the stream, you can prove that the data corresponds to the root hash you requested.